| | The Three Mesquiteers Republic Pictures 51 Films 1936 - 1943 |

-William Colt MacDonald was an author of cowboy yarns, and had even done some writing at Columbia Pictures in the early 1930s (and some of his stories were used as the base for Columbia's Tim McCoy oaters).
+Born in Detroit, William Colt MacDonald (1891-1968) was a prolific author of cowboy yarns, and had even done some writing at Columbia Pictures in the early 1930s (and some of his stories were used as the base for Columbia's Tim McCoy oaters).
 The first of his Three Mesquiteers novels, Law of the .45's, was published in 1933, and subsequent books included The Singing Scorpion, Powdersmoke Range and Riders of the Whistling Skull.

-A much better adapation of a William Colt MacDonald Mesquiteers story was POWDERSMOKE RANGE (RKO, 1935) which was either a high grade B film or a lesser grade A feature and had a running time slightly over 70 minutes.
+No question that the best of those initial Mesquiteers cinema adventures was POWDERSMOKE RANGE (RKO, 1935), which was either a high grade B film or a lesser grade A feature and had a running time slightly over 70 minutes.
 Peddled by RKO as "The Barnum and Bailey of Westerns", it included an extremely long cast list of past and present range heroes.

-Harry Carey portrayed Tucson Smith, Hoot Gibson was Stony Brooke, and (surprise) Guinn 'Big Boy' Williams was Lullaby Joslin.
+As mentioned, Harry Carey Sr. portrayed Tucson Smith, Hoot Gibson was Stony Brooke, and Guinn 'Big Boy' Williams was Lullaby Joslin.
 Steely eyed Tom Tyler was the good/bad gunman Sundown Saunders, and Bob Steele portrayed the 'Guadalupe Kid'.

 Overall, a pretty good cowboy film.
 But to RKO, it was a single feature, not the start of a new series.

-POWDERSMOKE RANGE Tidbit: As noted above, 'Big Boy' Williams played a Mesquiteer in the quickie THE LAW OF 45's, and both Tom Tyler and Bob Steele would be future Mesquiteers at Republic Pictures.
+A bit of trivia on POWDERSMOKE RANGE: we mentioned 'Big Boy' Williams having roles in both POWDERSMOKE and THE LAW OF 45's.
+And POWDERSMOKE'S Tom Tyler and Bob Steele would be members of the later Mesquiteers teams at Republic Pictures.

 In 1935, agreement was reached to create a new film company named Republic Pictures which would be born from the merger of Herbert Yates' Consolidated Film Laboratories, Nat Levine's Mascot Pictures company, Monogram Pictures, and a few other loose ends.
 Republic was clearly a B-programmer and serial factory, and they needed some films and talent to get the new studio off the ground.